go-delve/delve/README.md

 ### What is Delve?

-Delve is a (Beta) Go debugger, written in Go.
+Delve is a Go debugger, written in Go.

-This project is currently in beta.
-Most of the functionality is there, but there are various improvements to be made.
+**This project is currently in beta.
+Most of the functionality is there, however there are various improvements to be made.
+Delve is not (yet) ready for daily use.**

 ### Building